shuorenyuyu/research-tracker/ARCHITECTURE.md

 **One Quality Paper Per Day > 100 Unread Papers**

 This system is designed around the principle that **curation beats volume** for investment research.
-Instead of overwhelming users with hundreds of papers, we deliver one carefully selected, high-citation paper daily with actionable insights.
+Instead of overwhelming users with hundreds of papers, we deliver one carefully selected, high-citation paper daily from cutting-edge fields (AI, Robotics, New Energy, Biotechnology, Quantum Computing, etc.) with actionable insights.

 ## 🏗️ Three-Phase Architecture